-5.4 Working with UUU
+5.4 Working with UUU-Tool

-The Universal Update Utility (UUU) by NXP is software to execute on the host for loading and running the bootloader on the board through SDP (Serial Download Protocol).
+The Universal Update Utility Tool (UUU-Tool) from NXP is a software to execute on the host to load and run the bootloader on the board through SDP (Serial Download Protocol).
 For detailed information visit https://github.com/nxp-imx/mfgtools or download the Official UUU-tool documentation.

-5.4.1 Host preparations for UUU Usage
+5.4.1 Host preparations for UUU-Tool Usage